Hasatori/Testspector/doc/Practices.md

 this case, the privacy is part of the observed behavior and the constructor should remain private [(Khorikov 2020, Ch.
 11. Unit testing anti-patterns)](#978-1-61729-627-7).

-### Test behavior, not methods of the system under the test
+### Test behaviour, not methods of the system under the test

 It is important to focus on testing behaviour of a system, not on testing individual methods.
 When specifying unit tests, it is important to take a holistic view and test the behaviour of the system under test, not its individual methods [(Langr et al. 2015, ch.
 Testing Behavior Versus Testing Methods)](#978-1-937785-48-2).